ska-telescope/-ska-oso-tmc-integration-tests/docs/src/developer_guide/pair_wise_test.rst

 ****************************

-Pair wise testing is way of testing the TMC code with real CSP subsystem in place. using latest `test harness` implementation..
+Pair wise testing is way of testing the TMC code with real CSP subsystem in place. using latest `test harness` implementation.

 Commands implemented
 ^^^^^^^^^^^^^^^^^^^^